jfitzgerald1126/Automated-Web-Intereaction/README.md

 3. `main.py`: The main script where the automation process is orchestrated.
 It calls the `login()` function from `login_utils.py` to log in and obtains the WebDriver instance.
 Then, it uses the `load_config()` function from `config_utils.py` to load additional configuration details.
 Finally, it waits for the specified button element (using the XPath from the configuration) to become clickable and clicks the button to perform the desired action on the web application.

+4. `run.sh`: A bash wrapper script that sets necessary environment variables and runs `main.py`.
+This is useful for running the automation via a cron job or scheduling.

 ## Usage:

 1. Ensure you have Python and the necessary libraries installed (Selenium).